-7. Criteria for awarding a grant
+Criteria for awarding a grant

-The EWSETA shall allocate a mandatory grant to a levy-paying employer that has applied for a grant using the prescribed template.
+The EWSETA shall allocate a mandatory grant to a levy-paying employer that has applied for a grant using the prescribed method.

 An application for a mandatory grant must be submitted by 30 April each year.
-The WSP-ATR, which constitutes a mandatory grant application, must be fully completed and submitted with all relevant signatures by 30 April and should meet all compulsory criteria of submission.
+The WSP-ATR, which constitutes a mandatory grant application, must be submitted by 30 April and should meet all compulsory criteria of submission.

-The EWSETA Accounting Authority may grant an extension subject to a written request from a levy paying employer.
+The EWSETA may grant an extension subject to a written request from a levy paying employer.
+The decision to grant an extension is guided by the EWSETA Delegation of Authority.

-The written request for an extension must be made at least by 15 February of each year.
+The written request for an extension must be made at least by 15 April of each year.
 The request must provide detailed reasons as to why the submission deadline cannot be met and must demonstrate that these reasons are beyond the control of the applicant.